-Republic of Mauritius received financial support of USD 118.05 million from 2017 till Dec 2024 for climate related projects.
+Republic of Mauritius received financial support of USD 118.05 million from 2017 till Dec 2024.
 Of this, 11% representing USD 12.44 million were loan and remaining 89% representing USD 105.6 million were grant.
 Loans were provided by Abu Dhabi Fund and African development Bank for renewable energy integration projects.